sensel/morph-docs/docs/morph.md

 * Double click to disconnect from current device and put Morph in pairing mode

 ### USB Connector
 The Morph has a single USB micro connector for charging the battery and providing a serial connection.
+The Morph is a composite HID device, so it is always a MIDI, Keyboard, Gamepad, Digitizer, Mouse and serial communication device so we can send events to the appropriate output based on the overlay layout and mapping.

 ### Bluetooth Transmitter
 The Morph can seamlessly switch between Bluetooth and wired operation.
 [Read on](#bluetooth-connection) for details on connecting to your device with Bluetooth.